-My research is concerned with search engine politics, the global information economy and local socio-political implications, critical theory, digital methods, and science and technology studies.
-Previously, I also worked on ICTs in the medical field, see my PhD below.
+My research is concerned with search engine politics, the global information economy and local socio-political cultures, critical theory, digital methods, fitness apps, internet governance in Europe, alternative tech and open source communities, data, algos & apps in times of disaster (Covid-19), and science & technology studies (STS) more generally.

-Currently, I’m working as a postdoc researcher at the Institute of Technology Assessment (ITA) in Vienna/ Austrian Academy of Sciences.
+Currently, I’m working as a senior postdoctoral researcher at the Institute of Technology Assessment (ITA) in Vienna/ Austrian Academy of Sciences.
 I lead the project “Algorithmic Imaginaries.
 Visions & values in the shaping of search engines” (funded by the FWF; Elise Richter Program; project number: V511-G29) .
 A short summary can be found on the ITA website.
 The project will result in a “habilitation” (book) and peer-review journal articles.
+Moreover, I just recently finished a project on the so-called AMS Algorithm with the title: “Socio-technical analysis of the so called “AMS-algorithm” of the Austrian Public Employment Service (AMS)” (together with Doris Allhutter and colleagues from the Technical University of Vienna); more infos can be found at the ITA website.

 Previously, I was leading the project “GLOCAL SEARCH.
 Search technology at the intersection of global capitalism and local socio-political cultures” (funded by the Jubiläumsfonds of the Oesterreichische Nationalbank (OeNB), project number 14702) at ITA.
 Check out the abstract on the ITA website and the ITA newsletter (in German).
 These articles have been published as part of the project so far: Defining Algorithmic Ideology, TripleC (2014), Is small really beautiful?, in: Society of the Query Reader (2014); Ideologie des Algorithmus, in: Die Googleisierung der Informationssuche (2014), Search engine imaginary: Visions & values in the co-production on search technology and Europe, Social Studies of Science (2016); see publications.
 Here’s a short video showing my work on Algorithmic Ideology (recorded at the Digital Labor Conference, NYC, November 2014):